jamiejennings/rosie-pattern-language/doc/rpl.md

 When you quantify a simple expression using `*`, `+`, `?`, or `{n,m}`, Rosie will treat the expression as if it were raw.
 So `"foo"+` will match "foofoofoo" and not "foo foo foo".
 You can force a tokenized match using a cooked group: `("foo")+` will match "foo foo foo".
 Most of the time, quantified expressions are used in character-oriented syntactic patterns, so the default usually _does the right thing_.

 But for that occasion when you want to match exactly two ip addresses separated by whitespace, be sure to write `(network.ip_address){2,2}`.
+The right way to read this expression is to remember that the repetition operator (`{2,2}` in this example) causes Rosie to look for a sequence.
+Since the pattern `(network.ip_address)` is inside a tokenized group (i.e. the parentheses), the overall pattern has the same meaning as `network.ip_address ~ network.ip_address`.

+By contrast, the untokenized expression `network.ip_address{2,2}` means `network.ip_address network.ip_address` (with no boundary check in between).

 ### Greedy quantifiers